19 Best Souvenirs from Canada to Remember Your Trip By

 Beloved coffee chains are worshipped everywhere.
 In Canada, it’s Tim Hortons.
 Doughnuts and coffee are the most popular combination, but you’ll love everything they’ve got.

-From coffee mugs to smiley cookies, you’ve got a wide range of Canadian souvenirs to bring home.
-Since they package and sell everything in-shop, take the opportunity to buy your favourite coffee or tea!
+From coffee mugs to smiley cookies, you’ve got a wide range of Canadian souvenirs to bring home packaged and sold in-shop.

 12. Unique Canadian snacks